-The BOCES will directly notify parents and eligible students of these policies at least annually at the start of each school year and after making any substantive changes to such policies.
 The BOCES shall provide for reasonable notice an opportunity for parents/guardians to opt their child out of participation in the following activities:

-- a) Activities involving the collection, disclosure, or use of personal information collected from students for the purpose of marketing or for selling that information (or otherwise providing that information to others for that purpose). - b) The administration of any survey containing one (1) or more of the eight (8) items of information listed in subheadings referencing DOE-funded surveys as well as non-DOE-funded surveys.

-c) Any non-emergency, invasive physical examination or screening that is required as a condition of attendance; administered by the school and scheduled by the school in advance; and not necessary to protect the immediate health and safety of the student, or of other students.
+- Activities involving the collection, disclosure, or use of personal information collected from students for the purpose of marketing or for selling that information (or otherwise providing that information to others for that purpose). - b) The administration of any survey containing one (1) or more of the eight (8) items of information listed in subheadings referencing DOE-funded surveys as well as non-DOE-funded surveys. - Any non-emergency, invasive physical examination or screening that is required as a condition of attendance; administered by the school and scheduled by the school in advance; and not necessary to protect the immediate health and safety of the student, or of other students.
 The term "invasive physical examination" means any medical examination that involves the exposure of private body parts, or any act during such examination that includes incision, insertion, or injection into the body, but does not include a hearing, vision or scoliosis screening.